MaNemoj01/inspire-me/README.md

 <sub><i>Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).</i></sub>

-<blockquote>&ldquo;When something comes from within, when it is a part of you, you have no choice but to live it, to express it.&rdquo; &mdash; <footer>Kamal Ravikant</footer></blockquote>
+<blockquote>&ldquo;When you get up in the morning, you have two choices - either to be happy or to be unhappy.
+Just choose to be happy.&rdquo; &mdash; <footer>Norman Vincent Peale</footer></blockquote>

 </div>